-Important: If you receive services outside of the benefit described, an additional cost share may apply Comiton that are a second for a second What you must pay when you get these services Services that are covered for you In-network: Out-of-network: SilverSneakers® (Fitness) (continued) All you need to get started is your personal SilverSneakers ID number.
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+Services that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: SilverSneakers® (Fitness) (continued) All you need to get started is your personal SilverSneakers ID number.
 Go to SilverSneakers.com to learn more about your benefit or call 1-888-423-4632 (TTY: 711) Monday through Friday, 8 a.m. to 8 p.m.
 ET.
 Always talk with your doctor before starting an exercise program.
 Skilled nursing facility (SNF) care (For a definition of "skilled nursing facility care," see Chapter 12 of this booklet.
 Skilled nursing facilities are sometimes called "SNFs.")
-Covered up to 100 days per benefit period (based on medical and rehab necessity determined prior to admission and on an ongoing basis)†.
+Covered up to 100 days per benefit period (based on medical and rehab necessity determined prior to admission and on an ongoing basis)+.
 No prior hospital stay is required.
-Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy For Medicare-covered serve period [†] you pay: \$0 per day for days 1-20.
-10% per day for days 21-10.
-Limited to 100 days per be after 60 days of non-confinent 00. nefit period renewable
+Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy For Medicare-covered services for each benefit period + you pay: \$0 per day for days 1-20. \$188 per day for days 21-100.
+For Medicare-covered services for each benefit period + , you pay 30% for each stay.

-Important: If you receive services outside of the benefit described, an additional cost share may apply What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Skilled nursing facility (SNF) care (continued) Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
+Important: If you receive services outside of the benefit described, an additional cost share may apply.
+What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Skilled nursing facility (SNF) care (continued) Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells (as well as other components of blood).
-Coverage begins with the first pint of blood that you need.
+Coverage begins with the first pint of blood d that you need blood that you need.
 Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs X-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Physician/Practitioner services Generally, you will get your SNF care from network facilities.
 However, under certain conditions listed below, you may be able to pay in-network cost sharing for a facility that isn't a network provider, if the facility accepts our plan's amounts for payment.
 A nursing home or continuing care retirement community where you were living right before you went to the hospital (as long as it provides skilled nursing facility care).
 A SNF where your spouse is living at the time you leave the hospital.